widowmaker110/ByteMe/README.md

 # ByteMe
-Evolving Library which calculates the bit allocation of custom objects and handles them based on a given cache algorithm (e.g. LRU, FIFO, etc.).
+Evolving library which calculates the bit allocation of custom objects and handles them based on a given cache algorithm (e.g. LRU, FIFO, etc.).
 This library is intended to help programmers have an all inclusive algorithm for all their memory handling needs within an application.
 While ByteMe may be more CPU intensive than other libraries, it offers a wider range of control when it comes to data being held in memory.

 ## Preface
 - Coming Soon